 The present experiments are a continuation of our investigations into the mechanisms by which proteins interact specifically with mineral in vivo to prevent the calcification of arteries and other soft tissues.
-In a previous study (1), we described the discovery of a complex of calcium, phosphate, fetuin, and matrix Gla protein in the serum of rats treated with the bone active bisphosphonate etidronate, and showed that the appearance of this complex in serum correlates with the inhibition of bone mineralization by etidronate.
-The fetuin-mineral complex reaches maximal levels 6 to 9h hours following etidronate injection and causes a 4-fold increase in total serum calcium without causing any increase in ionic calcium levels.
+In a previous study (1), we described the discovery of a complex of calcium, phosphate, fetuin, and matrix Gla protein in the serum of rats treated with the bone active bisphosphonate etidronate and showed that the appearance of this complex in serum correlates with the inhibition of bone mineralization by etidronate.
+The fetuin-mineral complex reaches maximal levels 6-9 h after etidronate injection and causes a 4-fold increase in total serum calcium without causing any increase in ionic calcium levels.

-The proteins associated with the fetuin-mineral complex, fetuin and matrix Gla protein (MGP1), have both been shown to function as potent inhibitors of calcification in vitro.
-Fetuin is a 59 kDa protein that consists of 2 N-terminal cystatin domains and a smaller C-terminal domain.
-Fetuin is synthesized by the liver and secreted into blood, where it is found at a concentration of about 1mg/ml in the rat (2).
-Previous studies have demonstrated that fetuin is the major calcification inhibitor found in serum (3,4).
-Fetuin is also one of the most abundant non-collagenous proteins found in mammalian bone (5-10), with a concentration of about 1mg fetuin per g bone in rat (9).
-MGP is a small, 10 kDa vitamin K-dependent protein (11) which is secreted by a wide variety of cell types, including vascular smooth muscle cells, and is found in bone at a concentration of 0.2mg/g in the rat (12).
+The proteins associated with the fetuin-mineral complex, fetuin and matrix Gla protein (MGP), have both been shown to function as potent inhibitors of calcification in vitro.
+Fetuin is a 59-kDa protein that consists of two N-terminal cystatin domains and a smaller C-terminal domain.
+Fetuin is synthesized by the liver and secreted into blood, where it is found at a concentration of $\sim 1 \text{ mg/ml}$ in the rat (2).
+Previous studies have demonstrated that fetuin is the major calcification inhibitor found in serum (3, 4).
+Fetuin is also one of the most abundant noncollagenous proteins found in mammalian bone (5-10), with a concentration of $\sim 1 \text{ mg}$ of fetuin/g of bone in rat (9).
+MGP is a small, 10-kDa vitamin K-dependent protein (11) that is secreted by a wide variety of cell types, including vascular smooth muscle cells, and is found in bone at a concentration of 0.2 mg/g in the rat (12).
 Genetic and biochemical studies have convincingly demonstrated that impaired MGP function causes extensive calcification of the elastic lamellae in the artery media of mice (13), rats (14), and humans (15).

 Our working hypothesis is that the calcification inhibitory properties of fetuin and MGP may be related to their ability to form complexes with nascent mineral nuclei that prevent the growth of the mineral and target it for clearance from blood.
-This hypothesis is supported by the observation that formation of the fetuin mineral complex prevents the growth, aggregation, and precipitation of the mineral component (1), and by the observation that the fetuin-mineral complex is removed from blood in the 9 to 24h interval following etidronate injection (1).
+This hypothesis is supported by the observation that formation of the fetuin mineral complex prevents the growth, aggregation, and precipitation of the mineral component (1) and by the observation that the fetuin-mineral complex is removed from blood in the 9-24-h interval following etidronate injection (1).